-Streamlining even for the most complex quote-to-cash processes, cloud-based Sage Intacct order management software is sophisticated enough to handle order processing complexity, inventory challenges, and pricing structures.
+The Sage Intacct Order Management software module is a part of Sage Intacct Accounting.
+It streamlines even the most complex quote-to-cash processes.
+It’s sophisticated enough to handle order processing complexity, inventory challenges, and pricing structures.
 The result?
-An order-management system that saves time, improves accuracy, and increases profitability.
+An order management system that saves time, improves accuracy, and increases profitability.

 Automate the order management cycle